google/exposure-notifications-server/docs/server_functional_requirements.md

   * `ExposureKey` object properties
     * `key` (**REQUIRED**)
       * Type: String
-      * Description: Base64 encoded temporary exposure key from the device
+      * Description: Base64 encoded temporary exposure key from the device.
+      The server MUST validate that the length of the decoded key is exactly 16 bytes.
     * `rollingStartNumber` (**REQUIRED**)
       * Type: integer (uint32)
       * Description: Intervals are 10 minute increments since the UTC epoch